People trying to opt-out of My Health Record find they already have one

 In reply, another user said: “Me too...what the hell is going on...somebody??”

-The Australian Digital Health Agency – the system operator of the My Health Record – did not respond at the time of publication to Computerworld’s questions about how this may have occurred.
+The Australian Digital Health Agency – the system operator of the My Health Record – told Computerworld that the individual's may have forgotten they had created a record.

+"My Health Record has been around for six years, initially called Personally Controlled Electronic Health Record (PCEHR).
+With various forms of enrolment, it may be the consumer has previously registered for a MHR or PCEHR with their family GP or a Medicare office and do not recall doing so," a ADHA spokesperson said.

 The individuals were referred to a hotline and reported wait times in excess of two hours.